hizneway/atat/deploy/README.md

 You may be prompted to enter an email address, generally we've used the address of our tech lead in the past.
 If you asked to subscribe to any newsletters, decline.
 You may also be prompted to agree to a terms of services, which you should do.

 You will be prompted to enter the domain names you want a cert for.
-Enter **both** the main and auth domains as a comma seprated list.
+Enter **both** the main and auth domains as a comma separated list.
 For instance:

 ```
 jedi.atat.code.mil,jedi-auth.atat.code.mil